 • Texting while driving

 The injured claimant bears the burden of locating and presenting witness testimony in addition to other evidence.
-An experienced attorney could help plaintiffs determine their eligibility for compensation and pursue monetary damages on their behalf.
+An experienced Atlantic County motorcycle accident attorney could help plaintiffs determine their eligibility for compensation and pursue monetary damages on their behalf.
+If you were in a vehicle during a motorcycle accident, don’t hesitate to reach out to the our Atlantic City car accident attorneys today.

-When is the Deadline to File a Motorcycle Accident Claim?
+When is the Deadline to File an Atlantic County Motorcycle Accident Claim?

 A claimant’s right to file a lawsuit against an at-fault defendant is not limitless.
 New Jersey has a statute of limitations that applies to personal injury lawsuits, including those brought by injured motorcyclists.
 This statutory deadline generally gives injured motorcyclists two years from the date they sustain their injuries to file a lawsuit and seek restitution for their harm.

-If the claimant fails to file a suit in the allotted time-frame, he or she may lose the chance to seek any compensation through the courts.
+If the claimant fails to file a suit in the allotted time frame, he or she may lose the chance to seek any compensation through the courts.
 Certain situations will “toll” or pause the statute of limitations.
 For this reason, injured motorcyclists should speak with a qualified Atlantic County lawyer as soon as possible to protect their legal rights.
+However, the statute of limitations may not be the same if there is a death in the accident.
+Ask a wrongful death lawyer in Atlantic County to learn more.

-What Does it Mean to Settle a Motorcycle Accident Claim?
+What Does it Mean to Settle a Motorcycle Accident Claim In Atlantic City?

 An injured biker and an at-fault motorist may try to settle their dispute outside of court as opposed to taking the matter to trial.
 Settlements offer plaintiffs the certainty of recovering damages, but there may be drawbacks to settling as well.
 Specifically, the amount of compensation a motorcyclist obtains through a settlement may not be sufficient to address his or her medical expenses, lost wages, and non-economic harm.